mrdoob/three.js/threejs/lessons/threejs-picking.md

   pickPosition.y = (event.clientY / canvas.clientHeight) * -2 + 1;  // note we flip Y
 }

+function clearPickPosition() {
+  // unlike the mouse which always has a position
+  // if the user stops touching the screen we want
+  // to stop picking.
+For now we just pick a value
+  // unlikely to pick something
+  pickPosition.x = -100000;
+  pickPosition.y = -100000;
+}

 window.addEventListener('mousemove', setPickPosition);
+window.addEventListener('mouseout', clearPickPosition);
+window.addEventListener('mouseleave', clearPickPosition);
 ```

 Notice we're recording a normalized mouse position.
 Reguardless of the size of the canvas we need a value that goes from -1 on the left to +1 on the right.
 Similarly we need a value that goes from -1 on the bottom to +1 on the top.